SixSq/sixsq.github.io/_jobs/r&d-project-software-engineer.md

 #### Mandatory

-- Knowledge of edge computing, machine learning and data engineering
+- Knowledge of software development life-cycle
+- Previous hands-on software development skills (e.g., with Python)
+- Attention to detail and good problem solving skills
-- Previous experience in documenting engineering projects and knowledge of software development life-cycle
+- Previous experience in documenting engineering projects
-- Experience in working on European projects or in European markets
 - Good technical writing and communication skills
 - Highly organised with the ability to juggle multiple projects simultaneously
-- Attention to detail, problem solving and decision making skills

 #### Nice to have

-- Fluent in French
+- Experience with container orchestration technologies (Docker or Kubernetes)
+- Knowledge of edge computing, machine learning or data engineering
-- Experience in European or international research projects
+- Experience in working on European projects or in European markets

 ### Education